-&lt;sup>1 Or at least those elements directly relevant to the work of aeronautical meteorological forecasters.
+1 Or at least those elements directly relevant to the work of aeronautical meteorological forecasters.
 See the Technical Regulations (WMO-No. 49), Volume I, Part V.

-It is the acquisition of skills and competencies, either as described in the competency frameworks or as defined by employers or training institutions such as universities, that mark somebody as being a competent professional.
-Achieving the learning outcomes as specified in BIP-M or BIP-MT is a pre-requisite to gaining workplace competence.
+BIP-MT is a pre-requisite to gaining workplace competence.
 However, BIP-M and BIP-MT do not define job competencies and are thus insufficient by themselves to prepare someone to do a particular job.